apache/mxnet/docs/tutorials/basic/symbol.md

 ### Shape and Type Inference

-For each symbol, we can query it's arguments, auxiliary states and outputs.
+For each symbol, we can query its arguments, auxiliary states and outputs.
 We can also infer the output shape and type of the symbol given the known input shape or type of some arguments, which facilitates memory allocation.